blas-lapack-rs/netlib-src/README.md

 The package provides [BLAS][1] and [LAPACK][2] using the [Netlib][3]
 implementation.
-By default, the package will build and use a bundled Netlib, which requires a Fortran compiler.
+By default, the package will build and use a bundled Netlib, which requires a Fortran and C compiler.

-The following two Cargo features are supported:
+The following Cargo features are supported:

-- `system-netlib` to skip building the bundled Netlib and
+* `system-netlib` to skip building the bundled Netlib,
+* `exclude-cblas` to skip building CBLAS, and
-- `blas-only` to skip building only LAPACK.
+* `exclude-lapack` to skip building LAPACK.

 ## Where are all the FFI definitions?